linzhiqiu/video_captioning/README.md

-Here's your polished **README** explaining the workflow of your **Video Caption Feedback App** in a clear and professional manner:

----

 # 📌 Video Caption Feedback App

 This is a **Streamlit-based web app** for **evaluating and improving video captions**.
 It allows users to provide structured feedback on AI-generated or human-annotated captions, refining them through an iterative process.